symonkipkemei/Automating-Gopillar/ReadMe.md

 14.Terrace

-## Storing to a csv file/sql database
+## Storing the best entry options into a sql database
 We are done with the go getter functions,whose main role was to get the parameters of the values we were going to use.
 The next item is to receive the data and store in a csv file